ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 The KB client waits at most eight seconds for retrieval and admits at most four concurrent requests.
 A slow request returns control to the catalog fallback;
 its worker keeps its capacity slot until the network request finishes.
-This bounds waiting and queued work, but does not forcibly cancel a running network operation or guarantee an eight-second process shutdown.
+Streamed responses have time and size bounds.
+The service closes its client on shutdown;
+the deployment supervisor supplies the final process termination deadline.
+An eight-second caller limit is not a promise to forcibly cancel network I/O.

 This implementation has finite query vocabulary and conservative matching.
 It can miss valid paraphrases or packages whose descriptions lack the requested